villares/processing-python/migration-help/comming-from-Processing-Java.md

 On the other hand, you can now import Python libraries with `import`.

 ## More tips for porting Processing Java code to py5

+Maybe you want to port some existing Processing Java code to Python + py5?

+The following tips should help you with the most common issues.

 ### Getting started